sighmon/open-archive.org-Website-2019/about.md

 <p>Beatrice (@beatricemartini) is a Research Fellow at the digital HKS program at the Harvard Kennedy School.
 She has a profound passion for the Internet and its workings, professional experience in the field of human rights and technology, and insight into contributing to advocacy efforts at international levels.
 Her current research focuses on the implications of Internet infrastructure design on human rights.

 Over the past 10 years Beatrice has worked on several projects leveraging open source technology in support of justice and rights efforts.
-She led the Human Rights Technology program at <a href="https://aspirationtech.org">Aspiration</a>, worked at  <a href="https://okfn.org">Open Knowledge International</a>, and currently serves in a formal advisory role with the <a href="https://techcultivation.org/Center">Center for Tech Cultivation</a> and us at OpenArchive.
+She led the Human Rights Technology program at <a target="_blank" https://aspirationtech.org">Aspiration</a>, worked at  <a target="_blank" https://okfn.org">Open Knowledge International</a>, and currently serves in a formal advisory role with the <a target="_blank" https://techcultivation.org">Center for Tech Cultivation</a> and us at OpenArchive.
 Further information about her projects are available at beatricemartini.it.</p>
 <br>

 <h2 style="text-align: center;">Our Support</h2>
 <p><img src="{{ '/images/otrlogo300.png' | prepend: site.baseurl }}" alt="OTF" />
  <br>

-<br>Our work is made possible by <a href="http://otf.rfa.org/">The Open Technology Fund</a>, who are currently supporting the expansion, infrastructure, and decentralization of OpenArchive.</p>
+<br>Our work is made possible by <a target="_blank" http://otf.rfa.org/">The Open Technology Fund</a>, who are currently supporting the expansion, infrastructure, and decentralization of OpenArchive.</p>
 <p><img src="{{ '/images/knight-logo-300USE.jpeg' | prepend: site.baseurl }}" alt="Knight Foundation" />
 <br>In 2014, OpenArchive received support from the Knight Prototype Fund.</p>
 <p class="textTeal"><i>We are currently seeking funding to help us improve OpenArchive, develop new and refine curent features, and to sustain our grassroots research efforts.
 If you would like to support us, <a href="/contact">we'd love to hear from you.</a></i></p>

 <br>
 <h4 class="textTeal">Credits</h4>
-<p>Banner image is <a href="https://www.flickr.com/photos/matthewhartley369/13391628763/">The Singing Ringing Tree</a>, taken by Matthew Hartley under the <a href="https://creativecommons.org/licenses/by-sa/2.0/#">CC by SA 2.0 license</a></p>
+<p>Banner image is <a target="_blank" https://www.flickr.com/photos/matthewhartley369/13391628763/">The Singing Ringing Tree</a>, taken by Matthew Hartley under the <a target="_blank" https://creativecommons.org/licenses/by-sa/2.0/#">CC by SA 2.0 license</a></p>